 If it’s cooking moisture then you have a fat residue problem as well, so it needs to be vented direct to atmosphere.

-Recirculating kitchen exhaust ventilation systems are a high maintenance scenario…and not efficient
+Recirculating kitchen exhaust ventilation systems are a high maintenance scenario…should be avoided at all cost..

 So where is the need?

 During the summer months the air in the attic is cooler than ambient during the early morning hours, so to strip it out and replace it with warmer ambient is self defeating to say the least.

 Then we have ‘solar powered’ roof ventilator gimmick of the decade as regards to use in hot attic situations.